 If we take a look at the Rajasthan judiciary syllabus, there is Rajasthan Rent Control Act, SC/ST Act, and more.
 In Himachal Pradesh, there is the Stamp Act, Forest Act, Wildlife Act, and others.

 Likewise, every state has three to four local laws for regulating state affairs.
-Covering local acts for judicial exams in 2020 is important for prelims as well as mains examination.
+Covering local acts for judicial exams is important for prelims as well as the mains examination.

 Moreover, a judge of a state is expected to have good knowledge of local acts in order to dispense fair judgment.

-How to Prepare Local Laws for Judiciary Exam
+How to Prepare Local Laws for Judiciary Exams

-A candidate preparing for judicial services examination 2020, finds himself or herself under immense stress and pressure.
+A candidate preparing for judicial services examination, finds himself or herself under immense stress and pressure.
 Reading, understanding, and revising law subjects takes time.
 Candidates feel there is inadequate time to prepare for local laws after covering the core subjects.

 Here are some ways which can help in your judiciary exam preparation.

 Each subject has its own importance.
-For example, A subject which only carries 5 marks in the exam cannot be given more importance than a subject which carries long questions of 20 marks.
+For example, a subject that only carries 5 marks in the exam cannot be given more importance than a subject that carries long questions of 20 marks.

 3. Local laws can be covered only through bare acts.
-There is no requirement of any reference books or guides.
+There is no requirement for any reference books or guides.
 Reading bare acts properly is more than enough.